Skip to main content

 First you configure policies and then you apply them to the Routes.

-Below is an example on how to get started with a Global Rate-Limiting Policy and apply it to the route.
+Below is an example on how to get started with a Rate-Limiting configuration and apply it to the route.

 1. Configure Policy